 Each new year at college can be exciting!
 It’s only natural to want to meet other mates in your new community.
 While dating apps can be a fun and exciting way to meet new people, however, it can also present unique challenges and risks.

 Dating apps are becoming known for romance scams with cybercriminals scamming money and financial information from victims.
 All types of predators love dating apps besides social media apps.

-When young adults leave their parents and are out on their own, they may tend to over embrace their freedom and with a false sense of knowing how to take care of themselves.
+When young adults leave their parents and are out on their own, they may tend to over embracing their freedom and with a false sense of knowing how to take care of themselves.
 We all know the stages of becoming an adult are exciting.

-However, too many young adults can be irresponsible and fly-by-the-seat of their pants too freely.
+However, too many young adults can be irresponsible and fly by the seat of their pants too freely.

 Unfortunately, numerous college students go missing from those they intend to meet in person from a dating app.
 Further, it’s not just kidnappings, it’s also sextortion, catphishing, and cyberstalking are crimes derived from dating apps also.

 Whether you are using traditional dating apps or connecting through social media sites, it is important to stay safe while navigating the world of college dating.

 To help you stay protected from cybercrime and other dangers, here are some tips for college students on how to date safely and responsibly online.